daviddpd/dpdChatFabric/README.md

 bsd-make won't work.
 I must be using some gmake only conventions.

-### ESP8266 w/ using esp_iot_sdk_v1.3.0
+### ESP8266 w/ SDK 2.0 is required.

-**NOTE PLEASE USE SDK 1.3.0 ... some strange things that I can't put my finger on are happening with 1.4 and 1.5**
+ESP8266_NONOS_SDK_V2.0.0 works fine now.  sdk/bin/esp_init_data_default.bin must be flashed if clearing rom.

+Moved chatFabric Application data segment, so strange over write was happening.

 I have now included the SDK files in this repo.
-These are  from `esp_iot_sdk_v1.3.0/examples/driver_lib`, the following files should be copied into the following locations.
+These are  from `{SDK}/examples/driver_lib`, the following files should be copied into the following locations.

 ```
 	src/esp8266/driver/gpio16.c